1. The Legend of “El Cid”, The Mercenary Knight and Epic hero.

-First Stage: 42km circular route starting and finishing at the Medieval Castillian Village of Ros.
+First Stage: 38km route starting at The Monastery of San Pedro Cardeña and finishing at the Medieval Village of Covarrubias.

 _jac3674